Configure inbound SCIM provisioning

 Before you begin, ensure you have:

-- Access to configure your external identity provider (for example, Okta, Microsoft Entra ID, etc.)
+- Access to configure your external identity provider (for example, Okta, Microsoft Entra ID)

-- Understanding of your workspace's user schemas and which custom fields are configured
+- Understanding of the user schemas in your workspace and which custom fields are configured

 -